-The Balanica cave complex sits in the cliffs on the north side overlooking the Sićevo Gorge, about 15 km east of Niš, Serbia.
+The Balanica cave complex sits in the cliffs on the north side overlooking the Sićevo Gorge, about 15km east of Niš, Serbia.
 Both Mala Balanica and Velika Balanica also yielded Middle Pleistocene mammal fossils and associated artifacts.
-A Homo heidelbergensis mandible, BH1, found in Mala Balanica, dated at $\geq$ 400 ka.
+A Homo heidelbergensis mandible, BH1, found in Mala Balanica dated to ≥400 ka.
 All the deposits in Velika Balanica exceed the C maximum dating limit, and post-date those that yielded the mandible in Mala Balanica.
-In Layers 2a-3c, Velika Balanica contains Middle Paleolithic archaeological deposits, including >10,300 bones, while Middle Pleistocene fauna occur in all layers.
-Velika Balanica Layers 2-3 shows signs for intensive hominin habitation.
+In Layers 2a-3c,Velika Balanica contains Middle Paleolithic archaeological deposits, including >10,300 bones, while Middle Pleistocene fauna occur in all layers.
+Velika Balanica Layers 2-3 show signs for intensive hominin habitation.
 The reddish brown silty clay and éboulis in Layers 2a-2c overlie Layers 3a-3c.
 Its compact brown, clayey silty sands also have darker lenses that may represent hearths.
-Layers 2b, 3b, and 3c2 all yielded lithic artefacts and charcoal.
+Layers 2b, 3b, and 3c2 all yielded lithic artifacts and charcoal.
 The thinly bedded Layers 4a-4c7 have several thin collapsed stalagmitic floors that dip toward the cave interior, suggesting that karstic processes have caused local subsidence.
 The Layer 4 complex also contains coarse éboulis that show diagenetic alteration, weathering, root-etching, and post-dispositional carbonate rims, and lenses with secondary carbonate cements which solidify the deposits.
-Since ESR can directly date fossil teeth from 0.5 ka to 2.0 Ma with 2-8% uncertainty, teeth were collected from Layers 2a-4c in Velika Balanica with associated sediment samples specifically for dating.
+Since ESR can directly date fossil teeth from 0.5 ka to 2.0 Ma with 2%-8% uncertainty, teeth were collected from Layers 2a-4c in Velika Balanica with associated sediment samples specifically for dating.
 From seven cervid teeth, 25 independent subsamples were independently dated by standard ESR.
 Associated sediment samples were measured by NAA to find time-averaged and volumetrically averaged sedimentary dose rates.
-U concentrations in the enamel ranged from 1.0 to 9.1 ppm, while those in the dentines ranged from 38.3 to 95.0 ppm, making it

-Dušan Mihailoviš, Department of Archaeology, Belgrade University, SERBIA essential to understand the U uptake rates by doing isochron and coupled ESR-230Th/234U analyses to improve the ages' accuracy.
+U concentrations in the enamel ranged from 1.0ppm to 9.1ppm, while those in the dentines ranged from 38.3ppm to 95.0ppm, making it essential to understand the U uptake rates by doing isochron and coupled ESR-Th/U analyses to improve the ages' accuracy.